eastwood/Sensor/README.md

 This android application is aimed at trying to improve the accuracy of GPS readings in doors.
 Proof of concept will display the displacement of movement by using the heading and distance traveled to calculate the path.

+## Contributions
+This application utilises the open source contributions from @bagilevi.
+Pedometer application can be found here: https://code.google.com/p/pedometer/